AbhiChandraDondapati/Human-Motion-Prediction-Using-CNN/README.md

 This project aims to classify human actions using a 3D CNN, leveraging both spatial and temporal features from video sequences.
 It is designed for applications such as **surveillance systems, sports analytics,** and **gesture recognition**.

 To demonstrate the model’s capabilities, a few **sample input videos** have been included in the repository.
-Additionally, the model can be updated to real-time input from a **live camera** and predict actions instantly.
+Additionally, the model can be updated to real-time input from a **live camera** and predict actions instantly, liveCamera.ipynb file contains the code for it.

 ---